 Topics : World War II, Displacement, Unsung heroes, The Rescue of the Danish Jews, Refugee Crisis (past and present), Family History

-For teen and young adult classes, workshops can be molded to aid students in better understanding the refugee crisis and to build empathy for immigrants assimilating into present-day America.
-Contemporary chapters of this work paired with historical context provide a necessary opportunity to have challenging conversation in a safe space.
+For teen and young adult classes, workshops can be molded to aid students in better understanding the refugee crisis and to build empathy for those facing persecution today.
+Contemporary chapters of this work paired with historical context are an important opportunity to have challenging conversations in a safe space.
+Rachael's goal is to bring a new relevance to the history of World War II that inspires students to think about how the past -- both personal and political -- has come to effect the present.

 Now a Widow, Still a Wife